MattMarquise/MattMarquise/README.md

 ## A little about my coding journey to becoming a developer:

-My name is Matthew and I currently live near Raleigh, NC, USA but I am originally from Tampa, FL.
+My name is Matthew and I currently live near Raleigh, NC, USA, though I am originally from Tampa, FL.
 I've always enjoyed taking things apart to see the inner workings of various psychical things.
 I was first introduced to code by two relatives who are both software engineers.

 They encouraged me to learn the basics of web programming: HTML, CSS, and JS.
 I immediately fell in love with coding.
 I realized how easy it was to create and dismantle, in a way, my own, digital program.
 It was so much easier and enjoyable than building and dismantling psychical objects, and didn't cost a cent.